The Case Of The Disappearing Diversification

 Oooh we're all so scared.

-So that was a response to some posts I wrote earlier this month about the rather violent reaction we saw in CTAs (and to a lesser extent risk parity) following the mini tantrum in rates occasioned by a procession of hawkishness in Sintra, Portugal starting on June 27.
+So that was a response to some posts I wrote earlier this month about the rather violent reaction we saw in CTAs (and to a lesser extent risk parity) following the mini tantrum in rates occasioned by a procession of hawkishness in Sintra, Portugal, starting on June 27.

 Here's some context for the CTA and risk parity unwind:

 The reason that matters is because those are largely systematic strats.
 So the potential exists for them to mechanically deleverage on a spike in volatility.
-Mechanical unwinds are not good for non-mechanical (i.e. human) investors as the selling becomes to a certain extent indiscriminate.
+Mechanical unwinds are not good for non-mechanical (i.e., human) investors as the selling becomes to a certain extent indiscriminate.
 Obviously that can exacerbate already bad situations and it's also likely that because carbon-based traders are now more aware with regard to the potential for programmatic strats to deleverage, they will try and get out ahead of it for fear of getting caught in the mechanical downdraft.
 As one bank put it earlier this year, the real risk may not be systematic selling, but rather the fear of systematic selling.

 Ok, getting back to the rather amusing reader feedback excerpted above, my goal certainly wasn't to make people "so scared."
 Rather, the goal was simply to make readers aware of the fact that when the trend reverses on the trend followers (CTAs) and when volatility spikes on volatility-sensitive strats (risk parity), they may be forced to get out, and the rapid rise in developed market rates that began on June 27 represented a rather abrupt reversal of the trend in yields - even if it didn't catalyze excessive rates volatility.